0x5d/0x5d.github.io/content/posts/rfcs/files/rfc-template.md

 Architecture and flow diagrams, wireframes and prototypes work really well here, as they help readers visualize the solution from different angles.

 ### Detailed design
-This is where you go into the weeds, listing all the finer-grained changes that your solution requires.
+This is where you go dive into the details, listing all the finer-grained changes that your solution requires.
 Don't be afraid to be precise and specific - the previous sections were about showing a bird's eye view of the puzzle, but this is where you show what the pieces are and how they fit together.

 ### Operations
 The purpose of this section is to answer questions like "how will it be deployed?", "how will the migration look like?".
 Consider scenarios in your new solution's licecycle, such as updates, failover, scenarios where manual intervention is needed, etc.